The Big Melt: The soundtrack

-Screenings
+Release

 The world premiere was on 12 June 2013 at the Crucible Theatre to an audience of nearly 1000 people.
 The film with accompanying soundtrack was screened at the Curzon Chelsea on 8 January 2014, and broadcast on the BBC's Storyville on 26 January 2014 under the title The Big Melt – How Steel Made Us Hard.

+Reception

+The Guardian described the effect of the film as like "a really trippy educational video" and Wallace said he intended the film to be "fantastical, playful and challenging".
+The Observer called it "one of the best films ever to appear in the Storyville documentary strand".